-Face masks or face coverings are required in the building and classrooms.
-By registering for a class, the student is committing to following current and future safety measures.
-Students are asked to monitor themselves in regard to sickness and are expected to consider the health of themselves and others before entering the building.
-The building will be cleaned and sanitized more frequently to ensure the safety of students and instructors.
+Students are asked to monitor themselves in regard to social distancing and health, and are expected to consider the health of themselves and others before entering the building.
+The building will be cleaned and sanitized more frequently to ensure the safety of our students and instructors.
+Face masks are encouraged, but not required.
+By registering for a class, students are committing to follow all current and future safety measures.
 Students who fail to follow safety instructions may be dismissed from the school, as outlined in the discipline policy.